Diversity and Discrimination

 The following lesson idea may fit in an English class in which writing a personal essay is a goal.

-- Students will reflect on their experiences with discrimination.
+- Learners will reflect on their experiences with discrimination.

-Have students read Ravi Shah’s essay, "Skin Deep".
+Have learners read Ravi Shah’s essay, "Skin Deep".

 - What is the challenge that is the focus of Ravi’s letter from the Peace Corps?